pratesufop/ReID_framework/README.md

 </tbody>
 </table>

+<h3>Instructions </h3>
 In order to reproduce the experiments you need to download the respective datasets:

 VIPER (https://vision.soe.ucsc.edu/node/178) - You need to include VIPER in a folder (.\datasets\viper\camX) where X is equal A or B for cameras A and B, respectively.

 PRID450S (http://lrs.icg.tugraz.at/download.php) - You need to include PRID450S in a folder (.\datasets\prid450s\camX) where X is equal A or B for cameras A and B, respectively.

+You can run all the experiments from ReID_framework.m uncomment the respective line.
+The results are stored in the Folder (./Graphics).

+Any question, please contact us:

+pratesufop@gmail.com (Raphael Prates).